acurwen/Workload-1-Repo/README.md

 ## Purpose of Workload

-The purpose of this workload was to deploy a bank application using Elastic Beanstalk.
-I completed this workload twice and on the second round, improved my understanding of what these steps do and mean and was able to take better screenshots for documentation.
-I also worked with many classmates on troubleshooting the 502 error and increasing our knowledge about application deployment using Elastic Beanstalk environments.
+The purpose of this workload was to deploy a retail bank application using Elastic Beanstalk.
+I completed this workload twice and on the second round, improved my understanding of how we went about deploying the application and was also able to take better screenshots for documentation.
+I also worked with many classmates on troubleshooting the 502 error.

 ## Steps Taken & Why